 Product candidates that we may successfully develop and commercialize will compete with existing therapies and new therapies that may become available in the future.
 Key product features that would affect our ability to effectively compete with other therapeutics include the efficacy, safety and convenience of our products.
 Our competitors may obtain patent protection or other intellectual property rights that limit our ability to develop or commercialize our product candidates.
 The availability of reimbursement from government and other third-party payors will also significantly affect the pricing and competitiveness of our products.
 Our competitors may also obtain FDA or other regulatory approval for their products more rapidly than we may obtain approval for ours, which could result in our competitors establishing a strong market position before we are able to enter the market.
-For additional information regarding our competition, see the section of the final prospectus related to our initial public offering, or IPO, titled "Business-Competition."
+For additional information regarding our competition, see the section of this report titled "Business-Competition."